BaptisteDurand/QlikSense-VariablesDestructor/README.md

 # Limitations

-For an utilization with Qlik Sense Desktop, use it through an external browser (Chrome or Mozilla).
+For an utilization with Qlik Sense Desktop, use it in an external browser (Chrome or Mozilla).

-Reminder : Url should be :
+Reminder, Url should be :

 `http://localhost:4848/hub/`